 New Balance, since its establishment in 1906, has been known for investing huge on research, design and new technology.
 The latest among these technologies is the 3D printed midsoles of New Balance shoes.
 With the use of 3D printing, structures can be optimized to put as little material possibly where the runner uses the shoe.
 With these design character, New Balance in its more than 100 years of existence became known for their flexibility and strength, weight and durability.

-Also used in the brand’s shoes such as the New Balance 530 is an ENCAP sole design technology which allows shoe designers to encapsulate a specially formulated EVA wedge in a polyurethane providing the needed stability without discounting cushioning.
+Also used in the brand’s shoes such as the New Balance 530 is an ENCAP sole design technology that allows shoe designers to encapsulate a specially formulated EVA wedge in a polyurethane providing the needed stability without discounting cushioning.
 The ABZORB heel cushioning, meantime, is an isoprene rubber made after collaborating with chemical manufacturer DuPont.

 Further improving on their use of modern technology, New Balance in 2013 introduced Fresh Foam in their shoe materials and is now widely used in their newer designs including the latest versions of the NB 530.